 Councillor Cathy Jewett

 Cathy came to Whistler from Toronto in 1976 for a season and stayed for a lifetime.

-She has worked on the mountain for more than forty years, as a liftee, dispatcher, patroller and now supervises the Mountain Safety program.
-Cathy has also been involved with many community organizations including WORCA, AWARE, VANOC, CFOW, the Audain Museum and currently chairs Communities That Care.
-While her two children Max and Bryn were growing up, Cathy chaired and served on local, district and provincial level Parent Advisory Councils and Committees.
+She has worked on the mountain for more than forty years as a liftee, dispatcher, patroller and now supervises the Mountain Safety program on Whistler and Blackcomb.
+Cathy has also been involved with many community organizations including WORCA, AWARE, VANOC, CFOW, the Audain Museum and currently chairs Communities That Care Whistler.
+While her two children Max and Bryn were growing up, Cathy chaired the local Myrtle Philip Parent Advisory Council and the Sea to Sky District Parent Advisory Council and served on the Board of Directors of the BC Confederation of Parent Advisory Councils.
 In 2016, Cathy was recognized as Whistler's Citizen of the Year.

-Now that her son Max lives in Vancouver working as an engineer for an alternative energy company and daughter Bryn is travelling the world, Cathy has started working for Tyax Adventures on their backcountry camps during the summer.
-She enjoys mountain biking, skiing, cooking and thankfully - reading.
+Her son Max lives in Vancouver working as an Engineer for an alternative energy company and daughter Bryn is travelling the world and working in a local restaurant.
+Both of them always consider Whistler a great place to come home to.
+Cathy enjoys mountain biking, skiing, cooking and thankfully - reading.